 The nature of the project, scope of work, information available, a careful analysis of the IpaC, the Puerto Rico Boa conservation measures, the Caribbean Dkey dated March 18, 2024, in the US Fish and Wildlife Service's online IPaC application, and the observations during the field visit, were used to evaluate the potential impacts to federally listed species from this project.
-Based on that information and the answer inputted into the Dkey, it was determined that the proposed action will have "No Effect" determination on the Puerto Rican Boa, Puerto Rican Broad-winged Hawk and Puerto Rican Sharp-shinned Hawk, see Exhibit B. Based on the location of the project it was determined that the proposed action will have NLAA for the parrot that is located at a distance of 15.9 km from the Maricao State Forest.
+Based on that information and the answer inputted into the Dkey, it was determined that the proposed action will have "No Effect" determination on the Puerto Rican Boa, Puerto Rican Broad-winged Hawk and Puerto Rican Sharp-shinned Hawk, see Exhibit B. Based on the provided information and the observations in the filed visit it was determined that it will also be a "No Effect" for the Puerto Rican Parrot, since it will only require a limited area of land to carry out the project, in which is only grass.

-Name of the species Effect Determination Conservation Measures that will be implemented Puerto Rican boa (Chilabothrus inornatus) No Effect (NE) No conservation measures Puerto Rican Broad-winged Hawk (Buteo platypterus brunnescens) No Effect (NE) No conservation measures Puerto Rican Parrot (Amazona vittata) May Affect, but is Not Likely to Adversely Affect (NLAA) No conservation measures Puerto Rican Sharp-shinned Hawk (Accipiter striatus venator) No Effect (NE) No conservation measures Puerto Rican Harlequin Butterfly (Atlantea tulita) May Affect, but is Not Likely to Adversely Affect (NLAA) No conservation measures Critical Habitats
+Name of the species Effect Determination Conservation Measures that will be implemented Puerto Rican boa (Chilabothrus inornatus) No Effect (NE) No conservation measures Puerto Rican Broad-winged Hawk (Buteo platypterus brunnescens) No Effect (NE) No conservation measures Puerto Rican Parrot (Amazona vittata) No Effect (NE) No conservation measures Puerto Rican Sharp-shinned Hawk (Accipiter striatus venator) No Effect (NE) No conservation measures

+Puerto Rican Harlequin Butterfly May Affect, but is Not No conservation measures

+(Atlante ea tulita) Likely to Adversely

+Affect (NLAA)

+Critical Habitats

 There are no critical habitats within the project area.

-In order to complete the informal consultation process, we are requesting your concurrence for the NLAA determination for the Puerto Rican Harlequin Butterfly and Puerto Rican Parrot.
+In order to complete the informal consultation process, we are requesting your concurrence for the NE determination for the Puerto Rican Parrot and a NLAA determination for the Puerto Rican Harlequin Butterfly.
 Attached to this letter, we are including the documents used to reach our effect determinations for the listed species.
 Should you require any additional information, please contact Allison Cullett at allison.cullett@horne.com.